Before we can go any further we have already made four assumptions about you.

 Traineeships are a mixture of training and work experience.
 They are designed to get people “Job-ready”.
 Often they are used as a route into an apprenticeship and normally include English and Maths tuition.

-Community learning
+Community Learning

 Community learning is for those who, for whatever reason, are considered to be a significant distance away from being able to secure employment or training.
 The funding can be used for a mix of accredited and non-accredited training.

-Statutory entitlements
+Statutory Entitlements

 The AEB is also used to fund a learner’s statutory entitlements.
 These are;